pagkly/Zed/Investopedia3/Other Long-Term Liabilities Definition.md

 ## Understanding Other Long-Term Liabilities

 Liabilities are debts that a company owes.
-They appear on the balance sheet and are categorized as either [current](https://www.investopedia.com/terms/c/currentliabilities.asp)—they must be paid back within a year—or [long-term](https://www.investopedia.com/terms/l/longtermliabilities.asp)—they are not due for at least 12 months, or the length of a company’s operating cycle.
+They appear on the balance sheet and are categorized as either [[current]](https://www.investopedia.com/terms/c/currentliabilities.asp)—they must be paid back within a year—or [[long-term]](https://www.investopedia.com/terms/l/longtermliabilities.asp)—they are not due for at least 12 months, or the length of a company’s operating cycle.

 Then there are other liabilities.
-In [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp), companies use the term “other” to refer to anything extra that is not significant enough to identify separately.
+In [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), companies use the term “other” to refer to anything extra that is not significant enough to identify separately.
 Because they aren’t deemed particularly noteworthy, such items are grouped together rather than broken down one by one and ascribed an individual figure.

 Other long-term liabilities can be defined as the rest of the debts that a company is required to pay back in a period of a year or more that are not separately accounted for and identified in the company's balance sheet.